Kairotic/liveloom/paper/paper.md

 conventionally understood in the context of programming languages.
-Each such layer of abstraction takes us further away from the material, but just as live coding of music brings together the experience of coding and listening, the live loom brings together coding with seeing and touching.
+Each such layer of abstraction takes us further away from the material, but just as live coding of music brings together the experience of coding and listening, the Live Loom brings together coding with seeing and touching.

-Fig \ref{screenshots}. shows the current version of the live loom coding interface.
+Fig \ref{screenshots}. shows the current version of the Live Loom coding interface.
 The code is shown on the left, using the visual live coding interface Texture [@McLean11], originally designed as an exploratory interface for the TidalCycles environment, but here repurposed for a